hsheric0210/StealthModule.NET/StealthModule/LocalMemoryModule.md

-# MemoryModule
+# LocalMemoryModule

-Load a valid EXE or DLL portable executable file in-memory on-the-fly.
+Load a valid EXE or DLL portable executable file in-memory on-the-fly _from the current process_.

 Don't forget to dispose MemoryModule class after use!
 Otherwise it will create a memory leak.